 Voigtlander 50mm f1.5 II | First Impressions

 After a year of use, I’m finally putting my thoughts to paper regarding the multicoated Nickel version of the Voigtlander 50mm f1.5 II Nokton of the Vintage Line – a lens that’s cool, but not quite remarkable, at least for full frame.

-Even though I had to go through all this headache, I do believe that purchasing a Voigtlander lens is still worthwhile, primarily due to its affordability in comparison to Leica lenses.
-In my experience, Voigtlander lenses may be more prone to malfunctions or poor optics, as well as attracting dust than maybe a Leica lens or a Sony or Nikon lens, but, I have found that all Cosina lenses I’ve used have had impeccable range finder calibration, surpassing any other third-party brand.
+Even though I had to go through all this headache, I do believe that purchasing this Voigtlander lens was still worthwhile, primarily due to its affordability in comparison to Leica lenses.
+In my experience, Voigtlander lenses may be more prone to malfunctions or poor optics, as well as attracting dust than maybe a Leica lens or a Sony or Nikon lens, but, I have found that all Cosina lenses I’ve used have always had great range finder calibration, surpassing any other third-party brand, besides Zeiss.

 Overall, Voigtlander or Zeiss lenses remain one of the best options for third-party lenses compatible with the Leica system.
 But it’s important to remember that you get what you pay for in terms of build quality when comparing Voigtlander and Zeiss to Leica.